Roger Mellie: TV series

 On Sunday morning, Tom phones Roger from the golf club to remind him about participating in FTV's first annual Celebrity Golf tournament.
-Roger tells him he will be there in 20 minutes, but he finally arrives in a golf cart two hours later.
-Tom tells him that it is for charity and that they are 4 hours behind schedule.
-Tom introduces Roger to Jimmy Tarbrush and Bruce Fivesyth, and Roger tries to dodge off to the clubhouse for a drink to avoid playing golf for nothing.
+Roger tells him he will be there in twenty minutes, but he finally arrives in a golf cart two hours later.
+Tom tells him that it is for charity and that they are already four hours behind schedule.
+Tom introduces Roger to Jimmy Tarbrush and Bruce Fivesyth, and Roger tries to get a drink from the clubhouse to avoid playing golf for nothing.
 During the game, Roger tries to tell Tarby a rude joke, but Tom reminds him that it is a family show.
 Then Roger breaks one of Brucie's drivers while taking his shot.
-While Brucie takes his shot, Roger is trying to find his 'Bastard Ball!' and when Brucie's ball lands in a bunker, he finds Roger "having a dump" in it.
-Eventually, on the green, Brucie and Tarby have putted and after Roger is finished, he goes off to the clubhouse for a drink, but Tom tells him that it was only the first hole and there is still another 17 to go.
+While Brucie takes his shot, Roger is trying to find his "bastard ball" and when Brucie's ball lands in a bunker, he finds Roger "having a dump" in it.
+Eventually, on the green, Brucie and Tarby have putted and after Roger is finished, he goes off to the clubhouse for a drink, but Tom tells him that it was only the first hole and there is still another seventeen to play.
 However, Roger carries on regardless as he cannot be bothered to play anymore.
-They have to carry on without him and 17 holes later, the winner is Brucie.
+The group carry on without him and Brucie wins the tournament.
 A very drunk Roger congratulates Brucie for winning the tournament and vomits on him.